geoffchisnall/geoffchisnall.github.io/_posts/2021-08-02-SweettoothINC-Writeup.md

 We can send the following to list the databases.

-**NOTE: I AM PIPING THE QUERY TO JQ TO MAKE THE OUTPUT MORE READABLE.
+<b>NOTE: I AM PIPING THE QUERY TO JQ TO MAKE THE OUTPUT MORE READABLE.
-YOU WILL HAVE TO INSTALL IT. **
+YOU WILL HAVE TO INSTALL IT.</b>

 ```
 curl -s 'http://10.10.243.165:8086/query' -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6Im81eVk2eXlhIiwiZXhwIjoxNzI3Mzg4NDAzfQ.EmsmI208Oc2CNoiICnC3T4ftmwbJygAZkECpjam4PXQ" -X POST --data-urlencode 'q=show databases' | jq